schme/schme.github.io/_posts/2018-04-04-monkeys-head.md

     priority: 0.7
     lastmod: 2018-04-04
     changefreq: weekly
 excerpt: "The discovery of Kodelife and a floating monkey's head.
-A head of a monkey.
+The head of a monkey.
 Suzanne.
 She has a name."
 image: "/images/pic02.png"
 ---

-## Finding graphics
+## Tracing a ray
 Way back I made an offline raytracer and absolutely loved it.
 Making pretty things with applied math was extremely fun.
 As a base for it I reused my previous project's (Pong clone) windows platform code, where I had done everything from scratch, starting from getting a window running in Windows.
 Handmade Hero style (the similarities are still